enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/ComputerGraphics/computer-graphics-fundamentals.md

 ## UV mapping

-- a process of projecting(转换/投影) 2D image onto a 3D model's surface
+- a process of projecting 2D image onto a 3D model's surface
 - U, V denote X, Y
 - helps to apply textures to 3D models